Young Research Advisers

 Sounds interesting?
 Join us!

-If you’d like to join our YRAs or FRAG please contact Amber De Rosa.
+If you’d like to join our YRAs please contact Amber De Rosa.

-Alternatively if you’d like to explore how the YRAs or FRAG can help you and your research, please contact Gayle Munroe, Head of Research.
+Alternatively if you’d like to explore how the YRAs can help you and your research, please contact Gayle Munroe, Head of Research.